yr5913/school-web-app/README.md

 63. Added courses page for students
 64. Displaying courses ordered by name in ascending order
 65. Displaying courses ordered by name in descending order
+66. Used Dynamic sorting to display courses ordered by name in descending order